bobes81/Wellbeing-Tracker-App/README.md

 ## 🧠 User Experience Design

 ### 🎯 Strategy Plane
-The goal of FitLog is to provide users with a simple and intuitive tool to track their wellbeing through mood logging and workout tracking.
+The aim of FitLog is to offer a simple and intuitive tool to track wellbeing through mood logs and workout entries.

 ### 🗂 Agile Planning
-The project followed Agile methodology using GitHub Projects with epics, sprints, and user stories.
+The project was planned using GitHub Projects with epics, user stories, and iterative development.

 ### 🧩 Epics
 1. Base Setup